UTEP vs. New Mexico NCAA Football Odds, Plays and Insights | September 25, 2021

 - Saturday's total is 6.7 points higher than the combined 47.3 PPG average of the two teams.

-- This contest's over/under is 0.4 points greater than the 53.6 these two squads combine to surrender per game this season.
+- This contest's total is 0.4 points more than the 53.6 these two squads combine to allow per game this season.

-- The average total in Miners games this season is 56.5, 2.5 points above Saturday's total of 54.
+- The Miners and their opponents have scored an average of 56.5 points per game in 2021, 2.5 more than Saturday's total.

-- The 54 over/under in this game is 1.5 points above the 52.5 average total in Lobos games this season.
+- The 54 total in this game is 1.5 points higher than the 52.5 average total in Lobos games this season.

 UTEP Stats and Trends

-- The Miners covered the spread in their only game when favored by 2 points or more.
+- This season, the Miners won ATS in their only game as a favorite of 1.5 points or more.

+- The Miners average 27.0 points per game, comparable to the 25.3 per matchup the Lobos give up.

-- UTEP is 1-0 against the spread and 2-0 overall this season when the team notches more than 25.3 points.
+- When UTEP puts up more than 25.3 points, it is 1-0 against the spread and 2-0 overall.

-- This year, the Miners have turned the ball over nine times, three more than the Lobos' takeaways (6).
+- The Miners have turned the ball over nine times this season, three more turnovers than the Lobos have forced (6).

 - Find the latest spread and moneyline odds for UTEP at SISportsbook.